8.3. Basic Types of Experimental Design

 • Paired manufacturing units from the same production batch

-4. Apply treatments and measure responses
+• Step 4: Apply treatments and measure responses.

-Advantages of Type 1 Matched Pairs:
+Advantages and Limitations of Type 1 Matched Pairs Design

 • Maximum control over confounding variables